Achimenes

 spotting in the throat.
 Highly recommend!

-bought 'Purple Prince' at Wal-Mart.
-It has a nice upright
+'Purple Prince' at Wal-Mart.
+It has a nice upright habit

-habit with bright bubble-gum pink flowers.
-It will literally
+with bright bubble-gum pink flowers.
+It will literally smother

-smother itself in blooms, one of the reasons it is one of my
+itself in blooms, one of the reasons it is one of my top

-top three.
-It has either sported or crossed to 'Purple
+three.
+It has either sported or crossed to 'Purple Prince'

-Prince' at some point as now I have some in the same pot
+at some point as now I have some in the same pot that

 Above - Achimenes ('Tracey Thornley' x 'India') I made this cross a couple of years ago and they just